tailrecursion/hlisp-starter/README.md

   variables.
 Selector-based linkages between the DOM and the program should be unnecessary.

+* ##### Facilitate development of a rich, general library framework.

+  It should be possible to develop abstractions of increasing complexity by composition of simpler ones.

 * #####Provide uniform means of composition.

   All abstractions should be uniformly composeable, first-class entities.